-Until 11:59pm on June 1, 2017*, McGill community members are eligible for a 20% discount toward annual memberships for the BIXI bike-share program for 2017.
+Until the end of season, McGill community members are eligible for a 10% discount toward annual memberships for the BIXI bike-share program for 2017.
 Click here for more information.

 Cycling on the downtown campus

 Members of the McGill community are encouraged to cycle to the downtown campus.
-There are approximately 200 bicycle racks and 1800 bicycle spaces on the downtown campus.
+There are approximately 200 bicycle racks and 1800 bicycle spaces.

 Cyclists not destined for McGill should use the University Street bike path when connecting between Milton street and Sherbrooke or de Maisonneuve.